mk-fg/lafs-backup-tool/README.md

 configured to use it), appended to some text file or be put into some higher-level mutable directory (with a basename of a source path).

+Other than that, it also gets recorded to "entry_cache" db along with generation number for this particular backup, so that it can later be removed along with all the files unique to it through the cleanup procedure.

 See "destination.result" section of the [base config](https://github.com/mk-fg/lafs-backup-tool/blob/master/lafs_backup/core.yaml) for more info on these.